 Perhaps you have one item in your wardrobe that is a standout piece that you love but rarely wear.
 Or maybe your closet is like my old one.
-I used to own a lot of statement jackets, cardigans, patterned tops, and even print pants.
+I used to own many statement jackets, cardigans, patterned tops, and even print pants.
 I remember standing in that overstuffed closet that was the size of a New York City bedroom saying with dismay, “I have nothing to wear!”

 Basics are simple (some may say boring) items like camisoles, tank tops, simple tees, and solid pants in different silhouettes.
 The pieces that you put on first to create a strong foundation for your ensemble can be considered basics.
 They may not look like much until you add your statement jacket and accessories.